JordanTrakas/git-essential-training-5988161/Second_Folder/file_to_revert.md

-# I am going to revert this file
+                           I am going to revert this file

-- I am committing this line
+I am going to commit this.
+I think it said I needed to supply the -m or -F option for the message.